 myschema SCHEMA object).

 Privileges are managed using the GRANT and REVOKE commands.
-Usage of these commands is restricted to roles that own an object or role that have the MANAGE GRANTS global privilege for the object (typically the SECURITYADMIN role).
+Usage of these commands is restricted to roles that own an object or have the MANAGE GRANTS global privilege for the object (typically the SECURITYADMIN role).

 Role Hierarchy and Privilege Inheritance¶